netbox-community/netbox-plugin-tutorial/tutorial/step02-models.md

 ### AccessListRule

 Our second model will hold the individual rules assigned to each access list.
 This model will be a bit more complex.
-We'll need to define fields for:
+We'll need to define fields for all of the following:

-* Parent access list (pointing to and `AccessList` instance)
+* Parent access list (a foreign key to an `AccessList` instance)
 * Index (the rule's order in the list)
 * Protocol
 * Source prefix